Anton-V10/Anton-V10/README.md

 # Hi there 👋

-### I am a beginner, interested in Python Automation and DevOps.
+### I’m a beginner exploring Python Automation and DevOps, learning step by step and building my skills along the way.